Circulation & Scheduling

 Searching Media on DELCAT Discovery

-All videos are searchable on DELCAT Discovery.
+All videos and games are searchable using DELCAT Discovery.
 Loan periods and availability vary depending on user category and booking status.
 When reading the DELCAT Discovery record for a particular title please note:

-To ensure the availability of videos and films for classroom showings, media should be scheduled well in advance.
+To ensure the availability of Film & Video items for classroom showings, media should be scheduled well in advance.
 It is recommended that videos listed in any course syllabus be scheduled prior to the beginning of the semester in which they are being used.

-Scheduling requests for films and videos need to be received by the Film and Video Collection at least seven days prior to the first scheduled use or show date.
-Materials needed within seven days of the use date can be checked out at the Film and Video Collection service desk on a walk in basis without scheduling.
+Scheduling requests for Film & Video items need to be received at least seven days prior to the first scheduled use or show date.
+Materials needed within seven days of the use date can be checked out at the Film & Video Collection Service Desk on a walk in basis without scheduling.

-Videos and films can be scheduled: (a) for pick-up from the Film and Video Collection or (b) for delivery to off-campus delivery sites (e.g. Wilmington and downstate).
+Videos, films, and games can be scheduled: (a) for pick-up from the Film & Video Collection or (b) for delivery to off-campus delivery sites (e.g. Wilmington and downstate).
 Media items can not be delivered to individual classrooms or faculty/staff/departmental offices.

 Videos may be scheduled online using the Film & Video Scheduling Request form or by submitting a paper form (PDF) in person, by fax, or via campus mail.
 Scheduling requests will not be accepted by telephone.